-Parents of young children often inquire: “What is the ideal age to enroll my kids in dance classes?”
+There are many reasons kids should learn to dance.
+Parents of young children often inquire: “What is the best age to enroll my kids in dance classes?”
 Surprisingly, age is not as important a factor as maturity, since all children develop at different rates.

 Your child’s behavior

 Parents should always take into consideration a child’s behavior, personality, and attention span.
 In addition, there are some important milestones that your child should reach before beginning class.
 These include walking, being potty-trained, taking direction, and listening to someone other than a parent.